Lab-Grown Meat Could Hit Restaurants By End Of 2018

 The study also concluded that cutting out red meat would save up to 8 million lives during the next 32 years, and it would reduce global climate change damage expenses by $1.5 trillion.

-That being said, popular filmmaker, actor and comedian Kevin Smith, best known for his portrayal of Silent Bob in Clerks, suffered from a massive heart attack last weekend.
+That being said, the famous filmmaker, actor and comedian Kevin Smith, best known for his portrayal of Silent Bob in Clerks, suffered from a massive heart attack last weekend.
 The Independent reported that Smith is now committed to following a vegetarian diet to improve his health.
 Even if lab-grown meat was available today, eating it wouldn’t help Smith meet his new health goals.

 Home again, home again, jiggety-jig!
 Home is where the heart is and the heart is feeling good!
 It’s actually getting more blood flow and oxygen than it has in a long time.
 So I am ALERT, to say the least!
 Thank you for all the kind words, folks – from Vegetarian Kev, Day 2! pic.twitter.com/zLbwzx7Exq